kbase/kb_sdk/README.md

 ### <A NAME="register-module"></A>6.
 Register Module

-Add your repo to [GitHub](http://github.com) (or any other public git repository), from the ContigCount base directory:
+If you haven't already, add your repo to [GitHub](http://github.com) (or any other public git repository), from the ContigCount base directory:

     cd ContigCount
     git init